 We have presented a case-control study identifying several webserver characteristics that are associated with higher and lower rates of compromise.
-We joined two datasets on phishing and search-redirection attacks with a large sample of webservers, then automatically extracted several characteristics of these webservers hypothesized to affect the likelihood the webserver will be compromised.
+We joined two infection datasets on phishing and search-redirection attacks with a large sample of webservers, then automatically extracted several characteristics of these webservers hypothesized to affect the likelihood the webserver will be compromised.
+Notably, our approach is data-driven and our analysis has focused on security outcomes, not security levels.
+By studying compromise data, we have reported on what factors affect the likelihood of actually being hacked, not merely what makes a system vulnerable.

 Supported by statistical methods of odds ratios and logistic regression models, we found that certain server types (notably Apache and Nginx) and content management systems (notably Joomla and WordPress) face higher odds of compromise, relative to their popularity.
-We also found that a key driving factor behind which CMSes are targeted most is the underlying popularity of the platform.
-We presented evidence that this was true across CMS types, as well as for less popular but outdated subversions of WordPress.
+We also found dozens of WordPress plugins and Joomla extensions that were positive risk factors for compromise.
+We established that a key driving factor behind which CMSes are targeted most is the underlying popularity of the platform.
+This in turn led to perhaps our most surprising finding: outdated CMS software is hacked less often than up-todate software.
+We showed this to be true for the core WordPress software, as well as for 14 of the 19 plugins where we could obtain reliable versioning information.
 In many respects, this finding can be thought of as a webserver-based corollary to the old truism for desktop operating systems that Macs are more secure than PCs because they have less market share.